 Description The unsigned indexbyte1 and indexbyte2 are used to construct an index into the run-time constant pool of the current class (§2.6), where the value of the index is (indexbyte1 << 8) | indexbyte2.
-The run-time constant pool item at that index must be a symbolic reference to a method or an interface method (§5.1), which gives the name and descriptor (§4.3.3) of the method as well as a symbolic reference to the class or interface in which the method is to be found.
+The run-time constant pool item at that index must be a symbolic reference to a method or an interface method (§5.1), which gives the name and descriptor (§4.3.3) of the method or interface method as well as a symbolic reference to the class or interface in which the method or interface method is to be found.
 The named method is resolved (§5.4.3.3, §5.4.3.4).